pantheon-systems/documentation/source/_docs/guides/build-tools/05-update.md

   ![Composer update pr](/source/docs/assets/images/pr-workflow/composer-update-pr.png)

 Use this process to update any dependency required by your project's `composer.json` file.
+The site should *never* receive Pantheon's One-click updates in the Pantheon Site Dashboard, Drupal's Admin interface, or Drush to update core, as none of these techniques modify the `composer.json` file.
+You must update core using Composer exclusively.